Sam-2727/Lasa-Student-Council-Deprecated/_posts/2019-01-18-Ephraim-Retirement.md

 **Deadline: Monday, Jan 27, 2020**

-He will be so missed by everyone but the students, especially.
+He will be so missed by everyone.